-- A combination of 4-7 Level 2 infractions will result in a 1-3 day suspension in addition to individual consequences. - A combination of 8-11 Level 2 infractions will result in a 2-4 day suspension in addition to individual consequences. - A combination of 12-15 Level 2 infractions will result in a 3-5 day suspension in addition to individual consequences. - A combination of 16 or more Level 2 infractions will result in a 5 day suspension in addition to individual consequences.
+- A combination of 4-7 Level 2 infractions will result in a 1-3 day suspension in addition to individual consequences, including, but not limited to, placement into GSA. - A combination of 8-11 Level 2 infractions will result in a 2-4 day suspension in addition to individual consequences, including, but not limited to, placement into GSA. - A combination of 12-15 Level 2 infractions will result in a 3-5 day suspension in addition to individual consequences, including, but not limited to, placement into GSA. - A combination of 16 or more Level 2 infractions will result in a 5 day suspension in addition to individual consequences, including, but not limited to, placement into GSA.
 After several failed disciplinary interventions, the administration will utilize the juvenile court system for assistance if warranted.